Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 ## The Scaling Problem

-When scaling a consensus system,<br>there are three core options:
+When scaling a consensus system,<br/>there are three core options:

 <pba-flex center>